 Training using positive reinforcement can be life-changing.
-Instead of being frustrated with what you don’t want, you focus on the what you do.
+Instead of being frustrated with what you don’t want, you focus on what you do want.
 Instead of thinking about stopping bad behavior, you build scenarios that allow for the good.
 You set a goal of an entire behavior, but then you break it down into a series of small successes.
 I like to say: the slower you go, the faster you get there.
 This can be a paradigm change.

 I first came across this perspective in this book: Don't Shoot the Dog by Karen Pryor.
 Don’t be put off by the title, it’s not a dog training book, although it was adopted by dog lovers everywhere to bring rewards and kindness to their training.
 I don’t use 100% clicker training with horses, but I do use the behavioral science it is founded on, and I bring a reward-based perspective to all of the training that I do.